jlevy/the-art-of-command-line/README.md

 ## Disclaimer

 With the exception of very small tasks, code is written so others can read it.
+With power comes responsibility.
 The fact you *can* do something in Bash doesn't necessarily mean you should! ;)